UNDERSTANDING THE ISSUES: NET NEUTRALITY

 Net Neutrality has become a buzzword across the nation as states and the federal government debate the best ways to regulate the internet.
-What is net neutrality, how has the internet been regulated in the past, and what does all of this mean for Oklahoma?
+As the need for internet infrastructure across the country increases, the discussion of net neutrality and internet regulation will continue being debated not only at the national level but the state level as well.

 In 1934, President Franklin D. Roosevelt asked Congress to create a Federal Communications Commission to regulate and oversee telephone service providers.
 The result was the 1934 Communications Act, which created the FCC and defined telephone service providers as common carriers, thus prohibiting them from providing preferential or discriminatory treatment.